Hi, and thanks for stopping by to check out my Team National Review.

 Team National is a network marketing company that sells memberships to their savings club.
 They also have a line of private label products (photo right).
 Located in Ft.
 Lauderdale, it was founded in 1997 by Dick Loehr and is now run by his daughter Angela Loehr Chrysler.

 Depending on how old you are, 1997 doesn't seem that long ago.
-In many ways it feels like yesterday… but it's 20 years.
+In many ways it feels like yesterday… but it's now more than 20 years ago.
 When you consider giants like Google, Facebook and Tesla have only been around since the early 2000’s, Team National’s 20 years in business is a long time.

 While these associations, along with their 20 years in business add to Team National's credibility, there are still some concerns you should consider if you’re thinking of joining.